twilliamsorel/trevors-tales/src/_stories/starship-discovery-1.md

 The footsteps resolved next to his body, and he peered up to see two bald men standing over him.
 Each wore a white linen tunic, and beige cargo pants that tapered at the ankles.

 “Look, Thirty Five,” said one of the newcomers as he crouched down next to the man.
 “It looks as though another of our brothers has woken.”
-He smiled warmly, and the edges of his pale blue eyes were touched by kindly crows feet.
+He smiled warmly through his white beard, and the edges of his pale blue eyes were touched by kindly crows feet.

 “Indeed, Forty Seven,” said Thirty Five, who remained standing with his arms crossed.
 He nodded to the large number on the recently opened stasis chamber.
 “Twenty nine, by the look of it.”

 “Ah, Twenty Nine,” said Forty Seven, extending his hand to the man on the ground.
 “Welcome, brother.
-We have been expecting you.”
+We’ve been expecting you.”

 Twenty Nine stared at the hand in confusion, and shook his head.
-“Who are you?”
-He spoke in a horse whisper.
+“Who are you?” he said in a horse whisper.

 “We are your brothers.
-Forty Seven.”
-The blue eyed man touched his chest.
+Forty Seven,” the blue eyed man touched his chest.
 “And Thirty Five.”
 He beckoned to the one with his arms crossed.
-“We have come to retrieve you.”
+“We’ve come to retrieve you.”

-“I am sorry,” said Twenty Nine.
+“I’m sorry,” said Twenty Nine.
 “I don’t understand.”
 He paused, struggling with his words.
 “I can’t… I can’t remember.
 I am nothing.”

 “To be expected, sadly,” said Forty Seven, puckering his lips.